williamsnash/portfolio/HowTo.md

 ## Projects

 ## Galleries
-1. In the `assets/img` folder, create a new folder for the gallery.
-This folder name will be used in the gallery page's front matter.
-2. Create a new file in the `pages/photos` folder.
+1. Create a new file in the `_galleries` folder with these front matters
-    1. Add the following front matter to the file:
-        ```
+    ```YAML
     ---
     layout: page
-        title: <Gallery Title>
-        permalink: /gallery/<what-you-want-the-url-to-be/
+    title: Red River Gorge, KY
+    url: /gallery/red-river-gorge
+    cover_img: /assets/img/red-river-gorge/Stanton,%20KY.jpg
     ---
     ```
-    2. Add any details you like to the page.
+2. Create a folder in the `assets/img` folder and add your images to it
-    3. Finally add
+3. Done!
-        ```
-        {% include elements/image-gallery.html folder="/assets/img/<gallery-folder-name>" %}
-        ```
-3. In the `pages/photos/galleryIndex.md` file, in the front matter add
-    ```
-      - title: <Name>
-        image: /portfolio/assets/img/<path-to-cover-img>
-        url: /portfolio/gallery/<url-from-2.1>/
-    ```